zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Migrate Project is set to partsunlimitedweb.
 The next button is highlighted.](media/appservicemigration-azure-migrate.png)

-6. In order to migrate Parts Unlimited web site we have to create an App Service Plan.
+6. In order to migrate Parts Unlimited web site, we have to create an App Service Plan.
 The Azure App Service Migration Assistant will take care of all the requirements needed.
 Select **Use existing (1)** and select the lab resource group as your deployment target.
 App Service requires a globally unique Site Name, we suggest using a pattern that matches `partsunlimited-web-{uniquesuffix}` **(2)**.
 Select **Migrate** to start the migration process.

     ![Deployment options are presented.
 Existing lab resource group is selected as destination.
 Destination site name is set to partsunlimited-web-20X21.
 Migrate button is highlighted.](media/appservicemigration-migrate.png)